gerrymandr/mggg-redistricting/README.md

 Sarah Von Ahn (note a lot of the code not discussed in the readme belongs to her)

 ## Other Acknowledgements
-Justin Solomon - supervisor
+Justin Solomon - supervisor \n
-Moon Duchin, Mira Bernstein - MGGG project
+Moon Duchin, Mira Bernstein - MGGG project \n
-Gabriel Ramirez, Ria Das - fellow undergraduate researchers Richard Barnes - helped with understanding how to access census data
+Gabriel Ramirez, Ria Das - fellow undergraduate researchers \n Richard Barnes - helped with understanding how to access census data \n